tomlooman/tomlooman.github.io/_posts/2021-10-14-unreal-engine-gameplaytags-data-driven-design.md

 ---
 title: "Why you should be using GameplayTags in Unreal Engine"
 date: 2021-10-14
 categories:
-  - "bp"
   - "cpp"
 tags:
-  - "blueprints"
   - "cpp"
-  - "gameplay-framework"
+  - "gameplay"
-  - "gameplayabilities"
+  - "unreal-engine"
   - "gameplaytags"
-  - "tutorial"
-  - "ue4"
-  - "unreal-engine"
 coverImage: "Thumb_GameplayTags2.jpg"
 ---